carers age

 Behavioural, Complex, General, Mental Health, Trauma

 Katie and her husband Greg are a couple who live in Tasmania.
 They both come from big families and they always knew they wanted a big family of their own.
-As well as being a foster carer at Life Without Barrier, Katie is also a carer ambassador and care assessor.
+As well as being a foster carer at Life Without Barriers, Katie is also a carer ambassador and care assessor.
 She attends local Tassie events to meet people who are thinking about becoming carers, and she may also be on the other end of the phone during the assessment process.

-As Katie has been on the inquirer end, a carer, and an assessor, she has a wealth of knowledge about all things care.
+As Katie has been on the inquirer end, a carer, and an ambassador, she has a wealth of knowledge about all things care.
 19 years of experience and knowledge in fact, and today – she is sharing that knowledge with us.

 What kind of care do you provide?